Mzuri Wildlife Foundation Grant Program

-The Grant Policy and Review Committee, (GPR), was created in 1997 at the request of the Board of Trustees for the purpose of soliciting, reviewing and underwriting grant requests.
+The Grant Policy and Review Committee (GPR) was created in 1997 at the request of the Board of Trustees for the purpose of identifying, reviewing and underwriting grant requests.
 After GPR underwriting takes place the committee makes recommendations to the Board of Trustees.
 The members of the committee consist of the Officers of the Foundation.
 Guidelines and policy for grant award consideration may change from time to time with the approval of the Board of Trustees.

-One objective of the GPR committee is to provide evidence to the Mzuri Wildlife Foundation donors that good programs can produce good results.
-Benefactors will see positive outcomes and continue to fund the Mzuri Wildlife Foundation.
+One objective of the GPR committee is to provide evidence to the Mzuri Wildlife Foundation donors that good programs can produce good result so that benefactors see positive outcomes and continue to support the Foundation.

 With this in mind the grant recipient selection process was adopted.
-The overriding criteria for judging grant applications are to seek a positive response to the following questions.
+The overriding criteria for judging grant applications include:

-- Does the grant request meet the standards of the Mzuri Wildlife Foundation Grant Funding Policy?
+- The grant request meets the standards of the Mzuri Wildlife Foundation Grant Funding Policy.

-- Do we have a compelling prior history with the grant applicant?
-Have we seen positive results from prior fundings to this applicant?
+- The Foundation has a compelling prior history with the grant applicant.
+Positive outcomes have resulted from prior funding to this applicant.

-- Does the project have the capability to produce determinable or measurable results, based on achieving the program’s stated goals and objectives?
+- The project has the capability to produce determinable or measurable results, based on achieving the program’s stated goals and objectives.

-- Is there clear benefit to the Mzuri Wildlife Foundation?
-Can we receive adequate recognition for our supportive role in the programs’ local media, publications and journals?
-Is the grantee able to assist this effort?
+- There is clear benefit to the Mzuri Wildlife Foundation.
+The Foundation will receive adequate recognition for our supportive role in the program’s local media, publications and journals and the grantee is able to assist this effort.

-- Are we a direct sponsor of the project?
-We prefer to be the direct sponsor and not fund the endowment of other 501(c)3 non-profit organizations.
-In the event that we fund a program through a non-profit conduit, we would require a copy of the most current federal Form 990 return attached to the grant application.
+- The Foundation is a direct sponsor of the project.
+We avoid funding the endowments of other 501(c)3 non-profit organizations.
+In the event that we fund a program through a non-profit conduit, we require a copy of the most current federal Form 990 return attached to the grant application.

-- Does our grantee profile reflect our interest in balancing available funds among California, national and international programs?
+- The project contributes to the Foundation’s grantee profile that reflects our interest in balancing available funds among California, national and international programs.